Limitless-TCG/lotp-docs/organizer/reference.md

 **You can still adjust round counts during the tournament**, as long as it does not affect rounds that have already been paired.

-In Brackets and Round Robin, the round count or bracket structure is automatically determined by the amount of players in the phase.
+In Brackets and Round-Robin, the round count or bracket structure is automatically determined by the amount of players in the phase.
 Brackets will always be set up so that they play out until the end.
-Unlike Single Elimination *Rounds*, you can not end a bracket before it reaches the finals. **For this reason *Single Elimination Bracket* and *Double Elimination Bracket* should only the used as the final phase of a tournament.** All other phases types can be chained at will.
+Unlike Single Elimination *Rounds*, you can not end a bracket before it reaches the finals. **For this reason *Single Elimination Bracket* and *Double Elimination Bracket* should only be used as the final phase of a tournament.** All other phases types can be chained at will.

 Note that internally, a live bracket is equivalent to a single "round" of matches, which is why only the start of the bracket / phase is listed on the tournament's schedule page.

 #### Match Mode
 Defines how many games a player needs to win to be declared the winner of the match.
 In best-of-one, the match is a single game, in best-of-three / best-of-five a player needs two / three game wins.
+If you select the two-game format (only available for Swiss and Round-Robin), matches are exactly two games, even if the score is 1-1 (usually used in combination with game-based instead of match-based point structures).

 #### First Table
 Allows to change the starting point of table numbering for that phase (useful for e.g. side events at an in-person tournament).